ivankomorales/haro-mobile/frontend/README_DEV.md

 🧾 Order Creation Flow Finalized

 - Completed the multi-step process:
-  - NewOrder.jsx → AddProduct.jsx → OrderConfirmation.jsx
+  - NewOrder.jsx → AddProduct.jsx → OrderDetails.jsx

 - Products can now be added dynamically with support for:
   - Glazes (interior/exterior, pulled from DB)